← Back to Learning Center

 Key Takeaways

-• Higher prices often reflect sales costs and overhead, not better equipment
+• Higher prices normally reflect sales and financing overhead, not better equipment.

-• Always get multiple quotes and compare on a cost-per-watt basis
+• Always get multiple quotes, compare on a cost-per-watt basis, and verify inclusions.

-• The best value is a reputable local installer with competitive pricing and strong workmanship warranty
+• The best value is a reputable local installer with in-house crews, transparent pricing, and a real workmanship warranty.

 Ready When You Are